Self-avoiding walks and polygons on hyperbolic graphs: Upper bounds for

 Combining \eqref{arbitrary} with \eqref{more complicated ineq} we conclude that

-Finally, we have that $|F|=m+r-1$.
-This follows from the tree structure of the graph obtained by making each $Q_i$ and each $P_j$ a vertex, and connecting two vertices when the corresponding SAPs are incident to each other.
+Finally, we have that $|\pazocal{E}|\leq n+r-1$.
+Indeed, consider the auxiliary graph obtained by making each $Q_i$ and each $P_j$ a vertex, and connecting two vertices when the corresponding SAPs share a common edge.
+Let us show that this auxiliary graph has no cycles.
+Indeed, since the SAPs can only intersect at edges of $\pazocal{E}$, each edge of the new auxiliary graph corresponds to an edge of $\pazocal{E}$.
+Since every edge of $\pazocal{E}$ has its endvertices in $P$, it divides the region bounded by $P$ into two, and each of these two regions contains some SAP, hence the corresponding edge of the auxiliary graph must be a bridge.
+Since every edge is a bridge, the auxiliary graph has no cycles.
+The inequality follows from observing that the number of edges of the auxiliary graph is equal to $|\pazocal{E}|$ and the number of vertices is equal to $n+r$.
 Therefore, as desired. \end{proof}

 We will now define a model of mixed percolation that will help us obtain the desired upper bounds for $\mu_p$.
-Consider some hyperbolic tessellation $\mathcal{H}(d,k)$, and let $q$, $p\in [0,1]$.
-We first apply site percolation at parameter $q$ on $\mathcal{H}(d,k)$, and then bond percolation at parameter $p$ on the random subgraph of $\mathcal{H}(d,k)$ spanned by the open vertices.
+Consider some hyperbolic tessellation $\pazocal{H}(d,k)$, and let $q$, $p\in [0,1]$.
+We first apply site percolation at parameter $q$ on $\pazocal{H}(d,k)$.
+Edges incident with closed vertices are automatically closed.
+Then we apply bond percolation at parameter $p$ on the random subgraph of $\pazocal{H}(d,k)$ spanned by the open vertices.

-We say that a SAP $P$ \defi{occurs} in a mixed percolation instance $\omega$ if all vertices and edges in $\partial^V P$, $ch(P)$, respectively, are closed, and all vertices and edges of $P$ are open.
+We say that a SAP $P$ \textit{occurs} in a mixed percolation instance $\omega$ if all vertices of $\partial^V P$ and all edges of $\operatorname{ch}(P)$ are closed, and all vertices and edges of $P$ are open.

 Using \Lr{main lemma} we obtain the following bounds for $\mu_p$.